needyamin/tts-pronunciation-practice/README.md

 - **History**: Click on any word in the history to look it up again
 - **Clear**: Use the "✖" button to clear the input field
 - **Stop Speech**: Use the "⏹ Stop" button (appears during speech) to cancel ongoing pronunciation
+- **Auto-Update**: Automatic update checks on startup and manual checks via button or system tray
+- **Update Notifications**: Beautiful update dialog with release notes and download links

 ### Keyboard Shortcuts